mdolab/pyoptsparse/doc/contribute.rst

 When you add code or functionality, add tests that cover the new or modified code.
 These may be units tests for individual components or regression tests for entire models that use the new functionality.
 All the existing tests can be found under the ``test`` folder.

+To run tests, ensure that the testing dependencies have been installed (see `pyproject.toml`).

 Pull requests
 -------------